bpilania/Comp621Project/README.md

 Package: mclab.languages.Natlab.gen.ast
 	1. ASTNode.java	: In this file, I added fields to saves the gen and kill set for each node in the tree.

+Package: mclab.languages.Natlab
+	This package contains all the benchmarks that were used in the project for testing purposes.

 Disclaimer
 ----------